jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 * :ref:`how to look at directory structure`
 * :ref:`how to make an empty file`
 * :ref:`how to use directory relationships`
+* :ref:`how to use touch with directory relationships`
+* :ref:`how to use ls with directory relationships`
+* :ref:`how to rename a file or directory`

 Homework: use what you have learned - mkdir_, cd_, ls_, tree_ and touch_ to make your family tree.
-Send me the final thing when you are done.
+Send it to me when you are done.

 :ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a test driven development environment>`